Dubniak/SafeDroid-v2.0/README.md

 models, is to offer an out-of-the-box framework that can be employed by the Android security researchers to efficiently experiment to find effective solutions: the framework makes it possible to test different combinations of machine learning classifiers, with a high degree of freedom and flexibility in the choice of features to consider, such as dataset balance and dataset selection.
-For more detailed information, please read the [published research paper](https://www.hindawi.com/journals/scn/2018/4672072/)
+For more detailed information, read the [published research paper](https://www.hindawi.com/journals/scn/2018/4672072/).

 ## Installation ##
 SD runs on Python 2.7.